Ireland's Got Talent: Auditions

 Each contestant that auditions is given a number by the production team and remains in the waiting area until called out into the wings, giving them a certain amount of time to prepare their act.
 Upon being allowed onto the main stage, they will usually be asked by one of the judges for their name and what they plan to perform, along with other details such as age, occupation, personal background, and what they wish to achieve if they won.
 After this, they are then given three minutes to conduct their performance before both the judges and a live audience, with some acts being supported by a backing track provided by the production team.
 If at any time, the judges find the performance to be unconvincing, boring or completely wrong, they may use the buzzer before them, which changes the Xs from white to red; if all the judges press their buzzers, then the performance is immediately over.
 However, a judge can retract their buzzer's use if they felt they had done so prematurely before witnessing a contest's performance to the end; this is true if the performance appears to look bad, but later turns out to have been good in their eyes.

 Once a performance is over, each judge will give an overview of what they thought about the act, before casting a vote.
 If the contestant(s) receives a majority vote of "Yes", they then proceed onto the next stage in the contest, otherwise they are eliminated from that series' contest.

-All 4 judges and host have a Golden Buzzer, this means the act that impressed them most gets the golden buzzer sending the act(s) straight through to the live semi final.
+All 4 judges and host have a Golden Buzzer, this means the act that impressed them most gets the golden buzzer sending the act(s) straight through to the live semi-finals.